You are viewing a condensed mobile version of this NASPA webpage.

 Switch to full version.

-We intend the end of the qualifying period to also be the deadline for registering.
+The end of the qualifying period -- 28 June 2015 -- is also the deadline for registering.

 Players who wish to qualify must meet a minimum participation requirement of 24 NASPA rated tournament games played during the qualification period.
-These can be either TWL, CSW or a combination of both.
+The games must be played in the lexicon in which the player wishes to qualify.

-Players will qualify based on the higher of their peak NASPA rating (PR) in either TWL or Collins.
+Players will qualify based on the higher of their peak NASPA rating (PR) in the lexicon of their choice.
 A player’s PR is defined as his or her highest rating that satisfies the following conditions: It is achieved at the end of a rated tournament played.
 It is not achieved before the tournament in which the participation requirement has been met.

 All alternates will be chosen on the basis of PR.